WHERE AN OLIVE TREE GROWS MATTERS

-- Our groves are on exposed sites in this mountainous region, where the wind and the free-draining calcareous soils serve to stress the trees, producing extra virgin olive oils with exceptionially high phenol and antioxidant concentrations.
+- Our groves are on exposed sites in this mountainous region, where the wind and the free-draining calcareous soils serve to stress the trees, producing extra virgin olive oils with exceptionally high phenol and antioxidant concentrations.

 - Research links altitude at which olives are grown to key health benefits, finding a positive relationship between altitude and levels of CoQ10 tocopherols and phenolic compounds.

 Join us in our next discussion on the specific biophenols and antioxidants of our Koroneiki olive oil and their applications as a functional food.
-We invite you to request a copy of our Let's Get Cooking with Olive Oil.
+We invite you to request a copy of our Let’s Get Cooking with Extra Virgin Olive Oil.

 "A taste older than meat or wine, a taste as old as cold water.
 Only the sea itself seems as ancient a part of the region as the olive and its oil that like no other products of nature, have shaped civilizations from remotest antiquity to the present."
-Lawrence Furrell, Prospero's Cell
+Lawrence Durrell, Prospero’s Cell